JoshuaKGoldberg/General-Language-Syntax/README.md

 file read line

-for start
+for numbers start

-for end
+for numbers end

 function end

 function start

+if condition end

+if condition start

-if end
+if variable end

-if start
+if variable start

 main